 As ubiquitous as paddles and PFDs, the kayak crate is an essential tool for storing gear and holding rods.
 Snatching a milk crate from behind the local convenience store used to be a rite of passage for newbies.
 Today, purpose-built storage systems add accessories and dry storage to the concept.
-From classic to crazy, the latest generation of crates offer options for every angler.
+From classic to crazy, the latest generation of kayak crates offer tackle storage options for every angler.

-Completely out of this world, Plano’s V-Crate offers a courageous solution for tackle and gear storage.
+Completely out of this world, Plano’s V-Crate offers a capacious solution for tackle and gear storage.
 The lower compartment of the V-Crate is waterproof to hold keys, smartphone and other dry gear.
-The large top section is open for rain jacket, leader, water bottles and other big stuff.
+The large top section is open for rain gear, leader, water bottles and other big stuff.
 Each side of the Plano V-Crate holds two utility boxes angled so they are easy to reach without turning completely around.

 The V-Crate is heavy and bulky, but a handle on top makes it easy to carry.
 Gear tracks on the sides of the V-Crate will hold rod holders and other accessories, but we’d love to see the V-Crate rigged with vertical rod tubes.
 Plano’s first entry into storage solutions for kayaks anglers looks out of this world, but its design is down to earth.